BuildingVolumes/Unity_Geometry_Sequence_Streaming/docs/content/en/_index.md

 ---
-title : "Geometry Sequence Streaming"
+title : "Unity Geometry Sequence Streaming"
-description: "This Unity package allows you to stream large pointcloud and meshes from disk, like for example Volumetric Video"
+description: "This Unity package allows you to stream large pointcloud and mesh sequences from disk.
+Especially useful to playback Volumetric Video in Unity."
-lead: "This Unity package allows you to stream large pointcloud and meshes from disk, for example Volumetric Video"
+lead: "This Unity package allows you to stream large pointcloud and mesh sequences from disk, like Volumetric Video"
 date: 2020-10-06T08:47:36+00:00
 lastmod: 2020-10-06T08:47:36+00:00
 draft: false